cupnoodle/fluffyes/51-dynamic-type.md

+Remember to check the "**Automatically Adjusts Font**" checkbox or set **adjustsFontForContentSizeCategory** to true for this to work.

 ## Scaling custom fonts

 As the preset text styles use System Font, what if we want to use a custom font, say Avenir Next and support dynamic type at the same time?